 Heavy rain over the past few weeks proved to be very problematic for Saskatoon.
-CTV Saskatoon says that the near record-breaking 300 millilitres of rain throughout the city has slowed road repairs to a halt; potholes and sinkholes now dot the streets, and houses become flooded.
+CTV Saskatoon says that the near record-breaking 300 millimitres of rain throughout the city has slowed road repairs to a halt; potholes and sinkholes now dot the streets, and houses become flooded.
 City officials encouraged homeowners to do whatever they can to prevent further flooding by ensuring that their backflow systems and sump pumps are working properly.
+Find a company that offers plumbing in Saskatoon & have them on speed dial!

 Backflow preventers, for example, are very fragile, even though they are important in preventing harmful chemicals and substances from contaminating the household’s water supply.
 For the uninformed, ‘backflows’ are incidents wherein the clean water pumped into the property somehow makes its way back to the source.
 These incidents can also occur in the household’s sewage system, with unpleasant results.
 The smallest discrepancy in water pressure or the tiniest obstruction in the pipes due to flooding can cause backflow preventers to fail, which is why it is important for homeowners to have these systems regularly inspected.